Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-Real-world LLM-integrated applications often use complex pre-processing pipelines such as RAG to access external resources.
-This pre-processing, e.g., normalization, might significantly alter the armed payloads the attacker embeds within a controlled resource (\eg a webpage), or entirely filter it out based on its contextual relevance even before reaching the target LLM.
-Ultimately, an armed payload is effective if, and only if, it persists through this pre-processing phase and reaches the model's input.
-To achieve this objective, an attacker must ensure that the injected armed payload is \textit{robust} against such pre-processing steps.
+\new{As discussed in Section~\ref{sec:rag}, real-world LLM-integrated applications rely on complex pre-processing pipelines such as RAG to enable access and perform operations on external resources. \new{These pipelines can fundamentally alter adversarial inputs embedded by the attacker within a controlled resource (\eg a webpage), potentially filtering them out entirely before reaching the LLM.} Ultimately, in practice, an indirect \textbf{prompt injection attack is effective if, and only if, it can persist through the entire execution pipeline and reach the LLM's input}.
+To achieve this objective, an attacker must ensure that the injected armed payload is \textit{robust} against such pre-processing steps.}

-In this work, we introduce an initial notion of robustness for execution triggers.
-While the specific demands for robustness may drastically vary depending on the target application, we design \nexec~triggers to posses two general properties that make them more robust against the most common pre-processing operations.
+\new{While previous studies have mostly overlooked this crucial aspect, our work introduces an initial concept of robustness for prompt injection attacks within the RAG context.
+Although the specific requirements for robustness may differ based on the target\footnote{Depending on the application, RAG pipelines may employ various preprocessing and filtering techniques.}, we design \nexec~triggers to possess a set of simple yet essential properties that make them inherently more robust against the most common RAG settings.}